K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='27'></div> 2.7.4 API Service Interworking Sample Application Deployment and Service Connection

-The process of connecting an application and a service is called 'bind', and through this process, access information to access the service is created.
+The process of connecting an application and service is called 'bind', and through this process, access information to access the service is created.

 -   Connecting applications and services